 Accepting Moving Forward (AMF) Club - ORU Students in AMF are the 33rd chapter of the National Students of AMF.
 The mission of National Students of AMF is to support college students grieving the illness or death of a loved one.
 A peer-led support group meets weekly, offering students the opportunity to share their feelings and experiences with others going through the same experience.
 We want to provide a place to hang out, have fun, share our hearts, and be accountable to each other as we navigate this process.

 This club is a wonderful way to be involved with the psychology department, interact with professors and fellow students, and receive extra credit in all of your psychology courses.
 The vision of Psi Chi Rho is to provide psychology students with an expansive view of the field they are undertaking, as well as a practical understanding of how to effectively relate with fellow professionals, the larger community, and one another.

 The Oral Roberts University Social Work Club is organized for the purpose of equipping individuals to be actively aware and able to continually contribute to their community by way of education and experience.

 American Chemical Society

-ACS at Oral Roberts University is distinguished from similar clubs at other universities because we strive to serve the community around us through a love of chemistry and a love of servant-hood.
+ACS at Oral Roberts University is distinguished from similar clubs at other universities because we strive to serve the community around us through a love of chemistry and servanthood.
 Every officer is required to hold office hours where students can come in for tutoring.

 The Minority Association of Pre-Medical Student

-M.A.P.S. is one of the Student National Medical Association national protocols that are focused on increasing the percentage of minority students matriculating to upper division science courses.
+M.A.P.S. is one of the Student National Medical Association national protocols that is focused on increasing the percentage of minority students matriculating to upper division science courses.

 Student Nurses Association